TJ’s Brew Works Pune – a disappointing experience

 Finally after a longish wait, the chef came over personally to get feedback.
 By then, I was quite pissed off and although he first suggested replacing both dishes, then getting any other dish, then saying it would be at their cost, I was in no mood to oblige.
 The friend was contemplating Butter Chicken with paratha – after all, how many people can mess that up?
 However, seeing TJ’s track record for the day, he changed his mind and ordered just a sweet lime instead, which was served without sugar!

 Rarely does a place get it so wrong on a single occasion, and while I’m willing to accept that everyone has a bad day as far as the food is concerned, having two dishes sent back is sheer carelessness.
 What’s worse is that their raison d’être – the beer – totally failed to make any impact at all.
-All said and done, I’ll make an exception only for the Korean Beef, which was truly excellent, and probably the only reason I’ll think of coming back to TJ’s Brew Works Pune, if at all.
+I’ll make an exception only for the Korean Beef, which was truly excellent, and probably the only reason I’ll think of coming back to TJ’s Brew Works Pune.

 TJ’s Brew Works